Nvidia vows to invest in Britain as part of Arm deal

 The deal would, he fears, risk jeopardising Arm’s position as the “Switzerland of the semiconductor industry” where it allows hundreds of companies such as Apple, Samsung and Qualcomm to develop their own chips using its architecture.

-If the company’s British character and open business model could not be protected, it would be better for Prime Minister Boris Johnson’s government to back a flotation on the London Stock Exchange, Hauser said.
+If the company’s British character and open business model could not be protected, it would be better for Johnson to back a flotation on the London Stock Exchange, Hauser said.

 COMMITMENTS

-Industry and potential anti-trust concerns over the deal relate to the fact that Nvidia competes with hundreds or Arm’s customers - including the likes of Apple and Intel - whereas tech investor SoftBank does not.
+Industry and potential anti-trust concerns over the deal relate to the fact that Nvidia competes with hundreds of Arm’s customers, whereas tech investor SoftBank does not.

 Nvidia’s Huang said he would retain Arm’s neutral licensing model and expand it by licensing out Nvidia intellectual property for the first time.

-The head of Arm, Simon Segar, told the same analyst call a purchase by an American company would not affect which countries it sold to.
+The head of Arm, Simon Segar, said a purchase by an American company would not affect which countries it sold to.

-Johnson’s government, set to embark on a new industrial strategy as Britain leaves the European Union at the end of this year, could ask to examine the deal on national security grounds, and request certain undertakings, such as a commitment to Cambridge and jobs.
+Johnson’s government, set to embark on a new industrial strategy as Britain leaves the European Union at the end of this year, could investigate the deal on national security grounds, and request certain undertakings in order for it to pass.

 Neil Campling, head of TMT research at Mirabaud, said it was unlikely that Britain would block it.